Jotunheimen

 Jotunheimen ([ˈjôːtʉnˌhæɪmn̩]; "the home of the Jötunn") is a mountainous area of roughly 3500 km2 in southern Norway and is part of the long range known as the Scandinavian Mountains.
-The 29 highest mountains in Norway are all located in the Jotunheimen mountains, including the 2469 m tall mountain Galdhøpiggen (the highest point in Norway).
+The 29 highest mountains in Norway are all located in the Jotunheimen mountains, including the 2469 m tall mountain Galdhøpiggen (the highest point in Norway and Northern Europe).
 The Jotunheimen mountains straddle the border between Innlandet and Vestland counties (historically part of the old Oppland and Sogn og Fjordane counties).

-Tourism
+Hiking, mountaineering and skiing

-Jotunheimen is very popular with hikers and climbers, and the Norwegian Mountain Touring Association maintains a number of mountain lodges in the area, as well as marked trails that run between the lodges and others that run up to some of the peaks.
+Jotunheimen is very popular with hikers and climbers.
+The Norwegian Mountain Touring Association maintains a number of mountain lodges in the area, as well as marked trails that run between the lodges and others that run up to some of the peaks.
 The area has more than 50 marked trails, ranging from shorter hikes to multi day trails.

+Mountaineering in Jotunheimen was pioneered in the late 19th century and early 20th century by British mountaineers William Cecil Slingsby, Harold Raeburn, and Howard Priestman, as well as Norwegian mountaineers such as Kristian Tandberg, George Paus and Therese Bertheau.
+Slingsby's 1904 book Norway, the Northern Playground contributed greatly to popularizing mountaineering in Jotunheimen among the international mountaineering community.

 The image from Gjende shows a cliff trailing down into the lake.
 At its base there is a popular guest house called Memurubu.
 The picture is taken from Gjendesheim, a starting point for hiking into the mountain range.
 There is a very popular trail along Besseggen that follows the edge of the mountainous range to the right, which it is named after.

-There is a National Tourist Route, the Sognefjell Road, from Skjolden to Lom and another road, the RV 51, from Gol to Vågå through the special area of Valdresflya.
+There is a National Tourist Route, the Sognefjell Road, from Skjolden to Lom, as well as another road, the RV 51, from Gol to Vågåmo through the special area of Valdresflya.